-what A module name, a package name or an empty string
+what A module name, a package name, the string "xpress" or an empty string

 A version number as a string formatted as "maj.min.rel" (with versionstr) or as an integer (with versionnum).
 An empty string or -1 is returned if the requested library cannot be found.